International Railways of Central America: Formation and expansion

 Minor C. Keith first purchased the Guatemala Central, and Guatemala Railway companies in 1904, but despite incorporating the IRCA the railways continued to operate independently until 1912 when in April the Guatemala Central was merged with the Ocos Railroad, the Occidental de Guatemala Railroad was also acquired but continued as a separate property.
 The IRCA also began constructing a line from La Union to San Miguel in El Salvador also in 1912.
 The company would also acquire the Central El Salvadorian Railway in 1912.

 In 1929 the IRCA completed a connection to El Salvador via Zacapa in Guatemala by which time the network spanned over 800 miles (1287 km), the IRCA also had connections to the El Salvador Railway Co Ltd at San Salvador, and a connection with the standard-gauge National Railways of Mexico (N de M) initially via ferry at Ayutla, and later a bridge built during World War II.
-Keith had envisioned the IRCA to go as far as Panama connecting the North and South American continents, however the network would never go beyond La Union.
+The rail connection between San Salvador and Puerto Barrios cut the time for Salvadoran goods to reach U.S. significantly (from 15 days to reach San Francisco by ship to 5.5 days to reach New Orleans by rail and freighter).
+Keith had envisioned the IRCA would reach as far as Panama, connecting the North and South American continents, however the network would never go beyond La Union.